RE3CON/UV-Kitchen/v2.01.31_mods/readme.md

 <hr>

 ### `mod_custom_bootscreen_narrow.py`
-My contribution: Completely reworked the display routine.
+LarSeN contribution: Completely reworked the display routine.
 Now better nested and switchable from main menu (edit line FULL to Logo).

 Adds a customisable boot screen, sparing ROM bytes by allowing an offset from top of the screen.